Riverfount/pypro/README.md

 5. Create a virtualenv with Python >= 3.6.5
 6. Active the virtualenv
 7. Install the dependencies of the project
+8. Create a .env with a copy of contrib/env-sample
-8. Make sure that the code agrees with the PEP8 recommendations
+9. Make sure that the code agrees with the PEP8 recommendations
-9. Make sure that the test will pass with codecov coverage
+10. Make sure that the test will pass with codecov coverage

 ### These steps as a code: